On the Bondi accretion of a self-interacting complex scalar field: Summary and discussion

 It is also interesting to note that, even though we only imposed that $\partial_{\mu}\varphi$ is timelike at spatial infinity, the solutions preserve this property everywhere, see Fig.~\ref{X plots}.
 This is somewhat counterintuitive, as one might expect $\partial_{\mu}\varphi$ to tend towards a lightlike configuration on the horizon, cf.~\cite{Frolov:2002va}.
 Moreover, $(X \!-\! m^2)$ plays the role of an effective cutoff in the EFT, see Eq.~\eqref{EFTexample} and the discussion of perturbations in~\cite{Babichev:2018twg}.
 Our numerical solutions in Fig.~\ref{X plots} show that this background--dependent cutoff increases monotonically toward the BH.
 It is an intriguing open question whether other accreting systems beyond perfect fluids exhibit the same behaviour: maintaining timelike gradients while the effective EFT cutoff grows closer to the BH horizon.

 A key observable associated with this system is the mass accretion rate of the black hole, which provides a direct measure of the impact of gradient corrections.
-Using Eq.~(\ref{general accretion rate}), we find\footnote{It is worth noting that one could estimate the rate~(\ref{nice_rate}) using dimensional analysis, as typically~$\beta\!=\!\mathcal{O}(1)\sigma_{+}$.}
+In this paper we found Eq.~(\ref{general accretion rate}), we find\footnote{It is worth noting that one could estimate the rate~(\ref{nice_rate}) using dimensional analysis, as typically~$\beta\!=\!\mathcal{O}(1)$.}

 for the complex scalar model, with the corresponding rate in the $P(X)$ limit obtained by taking~$\xi^2\!\to\!\infty$ in the flux parameter~$\beta$.
 Thus, the ratio of mass accretion rates between the~$P(X)$ model and its ultraviolet completion in the form of a complex scalar is